Reforming an Unfair Allocation by Exchanging Goods: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the Singapore Ministry of Education under Grant Number MOE-T2EP20221-0001, by JST PRESTO under Grant Number JPMJPR20C1, by JSPS KAKENHI under Grant Number JP20H05795, by JST ERATO under Grant Number JPMJER2301, and by an NUS Start-up Grant.
+This work was partially supported by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001, by JST FOREST under grant number JPMJFR226O, by JSPS KAKENHI under grant number JP20H05795, by JST ERATO under grant number JPMJER2301, and by an NUS Start-up Grant.
+We would like to thank the ISAAC 2025 reviewers and participants for their valuable comments.